mozilla/looker-ci-line-chart/README.md

 This visualization has been configured by adding a new _Visualization_ through the Admin interface and setting the entry point to `https://localhost:3443/ciLineChart.js`

+In some cases the dev visualization might fail to load with `ERR_CERT_AUTHORITY_INVALID`.
+This can be fixed by opening `https://localhost:3443/ciLineChart.js` in a browser and accepting the risk that the certificate might not be valid.

 ## Installation

 To install this plugin in Looker for use in production, go to _Marketplace_ → _Manage_ → _Install via git URL_: